StephenB92/nommy/README.md

 #### Colour Scheme

+The dark shades of colour on the page are to make the user feel comfortable.
+Font color is also changed where needed to match the background.

 #### Imagery

 All imagery on site is uploaded by users and displayed with their relevant recipe.
 The site includes a placeholder image also.

 #### Typography

+The font Cedarville Cursive was used for the "Nommy" logo in the navbar.
+The font family Aref Ruqaa Ink is used for recipe titles and creator names.
+These fonts were chosen as they fit the elegant design of the site.
+For informative text regarding ingredients and methods, Roboto is used for its readibility.
+In all cases, sans-serif is set as the default font.